sarahciston/codingcare/posts/guide.md

 ### Code as collective: An open question

-### aka What's in this pocket guide?
-What's a code collective and how do I get one?
+*aka What's in this pocket guide?
+What's a code collective and how do I get one?*

 Creative Code Collective is the community I started in early 2019 for media artists, activists, writers, makers, and not-yet-engineers to co-work, co-learn, and think critically with code in an inclusive, interdisciplinary space.
 I sent out a call, because I was looking for others who were struggling with code same as I was, and I hoped there might be another way — at the very least, we could struggle together.
-We launched with the mottos: `"Scrappy artistic strategies, not perfect code"` and `"We all have skills to teach each other."`
+We launched with the mottos: `Scrappy artistic strategies, not perfect code` and `We all have skills to teach each other.`

 Throughout the guide I'll share what I've learned while building Code Collective — about coding, connecting, and building collectives.
 The guide honors and draws from the many mentors and teachers who have inspired it, gathering many resources found along the way.
 Of course the guide includes many reflections and contributions from community members — including coding examples and exercises, favorite projects and personal accounts — because this work is never done in isolation.
 I'll discuss connections I've found between coding and other crafts like zine publishing and fiber arts.
 I'll also discuss connections to open-source, open-access, and activist movements that shape the approach to how we gather and what we create.
 The guide is a melange of materials and methods, hopefully a spark of inspiration and the start of many conversations around these ideas.